 Sec.
 2256.024.
 SUBCHAPTER CUMULATIVE. (a) The authority granted by this subchapter is in addition to that granted by other law.
 Except as provided by Subsection (b) and Section 2256.017, this subchapter does not:

-(1) prohibit an investment specifically authorized by other law; or another investing entity, notwithstanding any other provision of this chapter or other law to the contrary.
+(1) prohibit an investment specifically authorized by other law; or

 (2) authorize an investment specifically prohibited by other law.